veevang/veevang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an undergraduate student pursuing a dual major in Mathematics and Physics, along with Civil Engineering and Systems, at [Weiyang College](https://www.wyc.tsinghua.edu.cn), [Tsinghua University](https://www.tsinghua.edu.cn).
+Chen Yiwei is an undergraduate student at [Weiyang College](https://www.wyc.tsinghua.edu.cn), [Tsinghua University](https://www.tsinghua.edu.cn), where he is pursuing a dual major in Mathematics and Physics, along with Civil Engineering and Systems.

-In parallel with my undergraduate studies, I serve as a research assistant at [Database Laboratory](https://dbgroup.cs.tsinghua.edu.cn/), [Dept. of Computer Science and Technology](https://www.cs.tsinghua.edu.cn/), Tsinghua University.
+In parallel with his undergraduate studies, Chen Yiwei holds a position as a research assistant at [Database Laboratory](https://dbgroup.cs.tsinghua.edu.cn/) at [Department of Computer Science and Technology](https://www.cs.tsinghua.edu.cn/), Tsinghua University.
-During this role, I have the distinct honor of working under the guidance of Professor [Li Guoliang](https://dbgroup.cs.tsinghua.edu.cn/ligl/index.html).
-Additionally, I have the privilege of receiving guidance and insights from Ph.D.
+During this role, he has the distinct honor of working under the guidance of Professor [Li Guoliang](https://dbgroup.cs.tsinghua.edu.cn/ligl/index.html) and receives valuable guidance and insights from Ph.D.
 [Wang Yong](https://scholar.google.com/citations?user=lvb80x4AAAAJ&hl=en) and Ph.D.
 [Li Kaiyu](https://scholar.google.com/citations?user=0Bk1Nd0AAAAJ&hl=en).

-Apart from my academic pursuits, I find fulfillment in arts and sports.
+Beyond his academic pursuits, Chen Yiwei harbors a deep love for the arts and sports.
-Currently, I hold the position of drummer in both the [LostExit](https://streetvoice.cn/dot_lll/) and [Towards Constellations](https://music.163.com/#/artist?id=52400732) bands, channeling my creative energy into the world of music.
-In addition, I am an active member of the Weiyang College baseball team, where I relish the camaraderie and physical challenge that sports bring to my life.
+He showcases his rhythmic talents as the drummer for both [LostExit](https://streetvoice.cn/dot_lll/) and Towards Constellations bands.
+Additionally, he proudly represents Weiyang College as an active player on their baseball team.

 <!-- This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).